Conservation Law, P.C., Jessica E. Jay, Attorney at Law

 Shaping Conservation Policy and Law

 Jessica’s expertise and perspective, shaped by decades of practice in land conservation law, informs courts, legislatures, regulators, and policymakers in the creation of conservation statutes, policies, and case law.
-She was nominated by the Colorado legislature to the HB 19-1264 Working Group to recommend legislation for the 2021 and 2022 legislative sessions crafting processes for addressing orphaned and neglected easements, reparations to Colorado landowners denied tax credits, and alternative methodologies for analyzing and awarding conservation tax credits.
-This lawmaking builds on the foundation of Jessica's policy guidance on these topics.
+She is a board member of Keep it Colorado representing conservation professionals, for which she serves the policy, governance, and orphan easement committees.
+She is on the orphan task force overseeing legal review and design of processes for addressing orphaned and neglected easements and also acts as a liaison to legislative review of and eligibility for conservation tax credits, both of which build on the foundation of Jessica's published guidance on these topics.

 Click here to be connected to statutes and cases citing to Jessica's research.
-Ms. Jay is a member of the Land Trust Alliance’s Conservation Defense Network, and has both served on and counseled the Land Trust Alliance Conservation Defense Advisory Council, which advises the Alliance on matters involving the enforcement, defense, and permanence of perpetual conservation easements.
-She has just published Opportunities for Reform--A To Do List for Sustainable, Perpetual Land Conservation in the Vermont Law Review Summer Volume 2022, as a part of the Vermont Law School's Land Use Reform Symposium.
+Jessica is a member of the Land Trust Alliance’s Conservation Defense Network, and has both served on and counseled the Land Trust Alliance Conservation Defense Advisory Council, which advises the Alliance on matters involving the enforcement, defense, and permanence of perpetual conservation easements.

 Opportunities for Reform and Reimagining in Conservation Easement and Land Use Law: A To-Do List for Sustainable, Perpetual Land Conservation, 46 Vt.
 L. Rev. 387, July 2022